openregulatory/eudamed-audit/README.md

   from manufacturers to certificates is broken.
 * Certificates themselves don't consistently link to a manufacturer.
 * Device certificates are not returned by the certificates endpoint (!).

+#### 11. Basic UDI-DIs Can Be Linked To System / Procedure Pack Producers, But The Key Is Named `manufacturer`

+A device (or rather, Basic UDI-DI), can be "produced" by an entity which is not a manufacturer, but a System / Procedure Pack Producer.

+This is however not reflected in the data, as the system producer is listed under the key `manufacturer`.